jeremenichelli/personal-site/posts/2019-05-27-new-site-who-dis.md

 I always say that business is the main threat to a performant web, third-party scripts, complex and badly orchestrated feature implementations are coming from it.

-This is why is interesting to hear stories on how people dealt with optimizations while keeping business together, but here _there's no business_, this is me and my playground.
+This is why I found interesting to hear stories on how teams dealt with optimizations while responding to business priorities, but here _there's no business_, this is me and my playground.
 My playground, my rules.

 ### Credits